merely-useful/py-rse/DESIGN.md

 -   Every file has a unique slug.
 Using the English version as an example:
     -   The entry in the Jekyll configuration's table of contents is `slug`.
     -   The file's name is `./_en/slug.md` (so the file's auto-generated slug is `slug`).
-    -   The generated HTML file is `./_site/en/slug/index.html`.
+    -   The generated HTML file is `./_site/en/slug/index.html` (so the URL is `http://whatever/slug/`).
-    -   The chapter ID is `s:slug` and all section IDs are `s:slug-something`.
+    -   The chapter ID `s:slug` is inserted automatically.
+    -   All section IDs are `s:slug-something` (and must be written manually).
     -   The figure IDs are `f:slug-something`.
     -   The source for all diagrams for the file is in `./figures/slug.xml` (a [draw.io][draw-io] drawing).
     -   The PNG, SVG, and PDF versions of the diagrams are in `./figures/slug_something.suffix`.